Opportunity Overview

 Mother feeding her cute little baby in kitchen.
 Banner design

-The purpose of this Request for Applications (RFA) is to solicit applications from eligible organizations to increase access to perinatal health hubs in the Commonwealth of Virginia.
+The purpose of the Request for Applications (RFA) was to solicit applications from organizations to increase access to perinatal health hubs in the Commonwealth of Virginia.
+The applications for this round of funding were due on December 1st, 2025.

 The purpose of the program is to establish and/or expand perinatal health hub pilot sites.
 Organizations will use funds to implement one of the following: